con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > nges 'bhung kun [f.
 57r] gyi lam la gnas/ /
 > nges par 'byung ba kun ston pa/ /

-Reaching the endpoint of all going forth,
+Atop the peak of every going forth,
-Skilful at going forth in every way,
+Most skilled in going forth in every way,
 Established on all paths of going forth,
-Teacher of going forth in all its forms, (131)
+The teacher of all forms of going forth, (131)

 * 131c, sarvaniryāṇamārgasthaḥ: We diverge from the ancient translation by connecting *sarva* with *mārga* instead of *niryāṇa*, simply because it sounds smoother in English.
 It's not immediately obvious how VV understands *sarva* in these compounds.
 The Kangyur translation appears to have its own understanding.